Trayon White

 Trayon White (born May 11, 1984) is an American politician from Washington, D.C.
-A member of the Democratic Party, he represents Ward 8 on the Council of the District of Columbia.
-White was expelled from office in February 2025 due to his indictment on bribery charges but won the special election to fill the vacant seat.
-He was first elected to the council in 2016 in his second attempt for the position, which had been held by former mayor Marion Barry prior to his death.
+A member of the Democratic Party, he represented Ward 8 on the Council of the District of Columbia from 2017 to 2025.
+White was expelled from office in February 2025 following an indictment on federal bribery charges.
+White returned to his seat in August 2025 after winning the July 2025 special election for the seat.

-Prior to serving on the council, White was a community organizer, and served on the D.C.
+Prior to serving on the council, White was a community organizer and served on the D.C.
 State Board of Education.
 White was an unsuccessful candidate in the 2022 mayoral election, taking third place in the Democratic primary against incumbent Muriel Bowser.
 On August 18, 2024, White was arrested by the Federal Bureau of Investigation on bribery charges.
 He was expelled from the D.C.
 Council on February 4, 2025.

 As a member of the D.C.
 Council, White has drawn media coverage for promoting antisemitic conspiracy theories and conspiracy theories about the FBI.

 Early life and education

-Trayon White was born May 11, 1984 in Washington, D.C.
-White was raised by his mother in the Southeast quadrant after his father abandoned the family.
-His family was extremely poor, and White often went hungry or without clean clothes during his youth.
-He stated that violence and drug dealing were common in his neighborhood, and at times could not go outside due to fear of violence.
+White was born on May 11, 1984, in Washington, D.C., and was raised in the Southeast quadrant.
+He experienced poverty during his childhood and has stated that violence was common in his neighborhood.
+As a teenager, he was arrested for car theft but was not prosecuted.

-White began living with his grandmother in his early teens.
-As a teenager, White was arrested by the Metropolitan Police for stealing cars, but was not prosecuted.
-After his arrest, his grandmother sent him to live with cousins, and spent the remainder of his teenage years living with them in an overcrowded apartment.

-One of White's teachers began mentoring him.
-When the teacher died in an automobile accident, White turned toward Christianity.
-His grades radically improved, and he participated in student government.
-He attended TechWorld Public Charter School for at least one year of high school.
-He ultimately transferred to Ballou High School, where he graduated in 2002.

-After high school, White enrolled at the University of Maryland Eastern Shore in Princess Anne, Maryland in fall 2002.
-Each week, he returned to the District of Columbia to coach sports with the Boys & Girls Clubs of America.
-White graduated magna cum laude with a bachelor's degree in business administration in 2006.
-White later enrolled at a master's degree program in public administration at Southeastern University in Washington, D.C., but apparently did not complete his studies.
-(The school merged with Graduate School USA in 2010.)
+White attended Ballou High School in Ward 8, graduating in 2002.
+He later earned a bachelor's degree in business administration from the University of Maryland Eastern Shore in 2006.
+White later enrolled at a Master's degree program in public administration at Southeastern University in Washington, D.C., but apparently did not complete his studies.